 While I wary of tying my work to a too- tight description, it is preoccupied mostly with moments that reveal these complexities.
 Concerning itself also with intersections of historical and socio-cultural structures that might manifest within identity.
 Mediums such as poetry, creative non-fiction and fiction are podiums of this work, yet concept-based project work and creative direction are 'newcomer' explorations.

-I have work published in The Michigan Daily, The Periphery, Chicago Literati, and Black Girl In Om, and in 2017, published my first complete work in-print-- a chapbook entitled, you always lose something in the move.
+I have work published in The Michigan Daily, The Periphery, Chicago Literati, and Black Girl In Om, and most recently Flaunt Magazine.
+In 2017, I published my first complete work in-print-- a chapbook entitled, you always lose something in the move.
 A complete list of my published work can be found here.

 I seek for my work to exist simultaneously, as an outward form of introspection and a tool for [self] advocacy.
 In my continued growth as a writer and creative, I seek also to heed the voice of my work that screams for my skin to break in defiance--like that of a tomato.

-For freelance writing commissions or general inquiries, please email at email@example.com.
+For commissions, readings or general inquiries, please email at email@example.com.

 For editing + writing support services, visit TheWrtngHouse